 Whenever you rent a car, you will automatically receive complimentary secondary collision damage waiver insurance in case your rental car is damaged in a car accident or theft.
 If you’re looking for a business card alternative, consider the Business Platinum® Card from American Express.

 Summary – Platinum Card from American Express Review

 The Platinum Card from American Express is an ideal option for frequent fliers that want to maximize their earning potential for airline or hotel purchases and want a card full of additional perks.
-While the annual fee of $550 is higher than most cards, $400 in credits in addition to the many other travel benefits and accelerated purchase rewards make this a very powerful travel rewards card.
+The $400 in credits in addition to the many other travel benefits and accelerated purchase rewards make this a very powerful travel rewards card.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.